 Too Hot to Handle: How to Prep Your Home for Summer

 Most of us crave that elusive sun, but when it does come around there are umpteen additional considerations that enter the picture.
-Of course, if you live in a region which basks in year-long sunshine this won't be the case, but for most of us the sun isn't always as favorable as we might sometimes imagine.
+Of course, if you live in a region that basks in year-long sunshine this will not be the case, but for most of us, the sun is not always as favorable as we might imagine.

 As the title of today's post may have given away, we are now going to focus on your home.
 Ultimately, when the temperatures are high, if your home isn't adequately prepared for the warmer season it can turn into something of a nightmare.

 This is the reason behind today's post.
-We will now dive into some of the ways in which you can prep your home for summer, and enjoy the warmer months much more in the process.
+We will now dive into some of how you can prep your home for summer and enjoy the warmer months much more in the process.

 Prepare your air conditioning system

 This is usually where problems occur.
-Whether it's because the system hasn't been used for months on end, or because debris has just started to build up in it, it's important to take action before the weather really does get to its peak.
-Turn to a HVAC contractor in Atlanta or your area of choice before demand starts to soar.
+Whether it's because the system hasn't been used for months or because debris has just started to build up in it, it's important to take action before the weather does get to its peak.
+Turn to an HVAC contractor in Atlanta or your area of choice before demand starts to soar.

 Don't fool your air conditioner thermostat